 - persistent coughing or sneezing

-What are the symptoms of hernia?
-How is hernia diagnosed?
+What are the symptoms of a hernia?
+How is a hernia diagnosed?

 The common symptoms of inguinal, femoral, umbilical, and incisional hernias, include: